oreillyross/coding-patterns/README.md

 * A breadth first search of a graph uses a queue data structure behind the scenes

 ## Data Structures
+### Trees
+- know the difference between inorder, preorder and postorder traversal

 ### Graphs